apduvuri/Migrate-to-AzureDBPostgreSQL/AWSRDS-to-Flexible-offline-migration-using-cli.md

 ms.date: 05/09/2023
 ms.custom: seo-lt-2023
 ---
-# Tutorial: Offline migration of On-Premises/IaaS to Azure Database for PostgreSQL - Flexible server using the Azure CLI
+# Tutorial: Offline migration of AWS RDS to Azure Database for PostgreSQL - Flexible server using the Azure CLI

 ## Overview

-You can migrate the PostgreSQL instance from IaaS/On-Premises to Azure Database for PostgreSQL – Flexible Server using the Azure Command Line Interface (CLI).
-This document provides the detailed steps to migrate your PostgreSQL instances located in on-premises/Azure VM/IaaS based solutions to Azure Database for PostgreSQL – Flexible Server using CLI based approach.
+You can migrate the PostgreSQL instance from AWS RDS to Azure Database for PostgreSQL – Flexible Server using the Azure Command Line Interface (CLI).
+This document provides the detailed steps to migrate your PostgreSQL instances from AWS RDS PostgreSQL to Azure Database for PostgreSQL – Flexible Server using CLI based approach.
 We spin up a purpose-built docker container in the target Azure Database for PostgreSQL – Flexible Server and drive the incoming migrations.
-This docker container spins up on-demand when a migration is initiated from On-premises/IaaS based solutions and gets decommissioned once the migration is completed.
+This docker container spins up on-demand when a migration is initiated from AWS RDS for PostgreSQL and gets decommissioned once the migration is completed.
 The migration container uses a new binary called [pgcopydb](https://github.com/dimitri/pgcopydb) that provides a fast and efficient way of copying databases from one server to another.

 > [!NOTE]
 > Offline migration CLI based approach is in preview mode.